 Why Absinthe Is Controversial

-Absinthe originated as a medicinal treatment for malaria and other ills in the 18th century, wormwood having antiseptic and other benefits when prepared properly.
+Absinthe originated as a medicinal treatment for malaria and other ills in the 18th century because wormwood has antiseptic and other benefits when prepared properly.
 However, with the establishment of absinthe distilleries, the drink exploded in popularity, and in the 19th century, it was widely used as a recreational beverage.
-Visitors to Old Town Prague may have seen the Czechs enjoying this beverage during this period in history, though there’s more legend than truth to its tradition in Prague.
+Visitors to Old Town Prague may have seen the Czechs enjoying the beverage during this period in history, though there’s more legend than truth to its tradition in Prague.

 Thujone is still illegal in the United States, and this ban has undoubtedly contributed to absinthe’s mystique.